the1lab/1lab/src/1Lab/Univalence.lagda.md

 :::{.definition #map-classifier}
-Since the type of "maps into B with variable domain and P fibres" has a very unwieldy description --- both in words or in Agda syntax --- we abbreviate it by $\ell /_{[P]} B$.
-The notation is meant to evoke the idea of a slice category: The objects of $C/c$ are objects of the category $C$ equipped with choices of maps into $c$.
+Since the type of "maps into B with variable domain and P fibres" has a very unwieldy description --- both in words or in Mikan syntax --- we abbreviate it by $\ell /_{[P]} B$.
+The notation is meant to evoke the idea of a [[slice category]]: The objects of $C/c$ are objects of the category $C$ equipped with choices of maps into $c$.
 Similarly, the objects of $\ell/_{[P]}B$ are objects of the universe $\ty\
 \ell$, with a choice of map $f$ into $B$, such that $P$ holds for all